blogdaren/PHPCreeper/README.md

 //set master pid file manually if necessary 【version >= 1.3.8】
 //PHPCreeper::setMasterPidFile('/path/to/master.pid');

-//set worker log file when run as daemon mode if necessary 【version >= 1.3.8】
+//set worker log file when start as daemon mode if necessary 【version >= 1.3.8】
 //PHPCreeper::setLogFile('/path/to/phpcreeper.log');

-//uncomment the line below to enable the single worker mode so that we can run without redis,
+//try to enable the single worker mode so that we can run without redis as you like,
-//however you should note that you are limited to run all the downloader worker in this case.
+//however you should note it will be limited to run only all the downloader workers in this case.
 //PHPCreeper::enableMultiWorkerMode(false); 【version >= 1.3.2】

 //start producer instance